k8snetworkplumbingwg/sriov-network-device-plugin/docs/dpdk/README-virt.md

 ...
 ````
 It should be noted that with no IOMMU, there is no way to ensure safe use of DMA.
 When *enable_unsafe_noiommu_mode* is used, CAP_SYS_RAWIO privileges are necessary to work with groups and
 containers using this mode.

+>Note: The most common use case for direct VF is with the **DPDK** framework which will require the use of privileged containers.

 Use of this mode, specifically
 binding a device without a native IOMMU group to a VFIO bus driver will taint the kernel.
 Only no-iommu support for the vfio-pci bus is provided.
 However, there are still those users
 that want userspace drivers even under those conditions.